ibmppl/ibmppl/docs/miscellaneous/keymap_v2.md

 time for save [sec]: 0.645337
 ```

-Here is the experiments on a laptop with SSD:
+Here is the experiment on the MacBook pro laptop with SSD, where we can see
+the impact of disk IO.

 ```
 yinglongs-mbp:keymap yxia$ ./test_keymap vertex_keys_uniq.txt